 – The first is a company’s ability to identify, unravel, position, leverage, and extract value from its intangible assets.

-- The second is a company’s ability to sustain control, use, ownership, and monitor the value and materiality of its intangible assets.
+– The second is a company’s ability to sustain control, use, ownership, and monitor the value, materiality, and risk to its intangible assets.

 In any communication with investors about how a company manages its intangible assets, the collective importance the company attaches to both ‘levels’ is essential as is how both levels are managed (executed) simultaneously.
 There is certainly no shortage of information available to management teams about all facets of intangible assets.

 As always, reader comments are welcome and respected.

 I have yet to find a company that does not want to survive this recession.
 While that statement is self-evident and may sound literally obsurd to most, similarly, I’ve come across countless companies and management teams who have yet to fully realize that perhaps the key, to sustaining, even strengthening their business in this recession, is to understand their cheese has been moved.

 For those unfamiliar with this notion, a very brief, but reflective book by Spencer Johnson titled ‘Who Moved My Cheese’ may be worthy of the 30 minutes it requires to read.

 The ‘cheese that’s been moved’ in this instance, are company’s tangible assets!
 That is, for a vast majority of company’s (their) tangible (physical) assets, i.e., property, buildings, equipment, inventory, etc., have been permanantly moved.
 Tangible assets no longer, as they did in previous decades, represent the dominant drivers or sources of most company’s value, revenue, and/or foundations (building blocks) for future growth, wealth creation, and sustainability.